diggsweden/open-source-project-template/README.md

 [![Standard commitment](https://github.com/publiccodenet/standard/blob/develop/assets/standard-for-public-code-commitment.svg)](https://github.com/diggsweden/open-source-project-template/blob/main/CONTRIBUTING.adoc#standard-for-public-code)
 [![REUSE status](https://api.reuse.software/badge/github.com/diggsweden/open-source-project-template)](https://api.reuse.software/info/github.com/diggsweden/open-source-project-template)

-This a template project containing 'Community Health Files' and Checklists.
+This a template project containing 'Community Health Files' and relevant checklists.
-It's intention is to be a practical helper when releasing a project as Open Source.
+It's intention is to be a practical starter when releasing a project as Open Source.
 It was created in a general way to be usable for anyone, and proposes well know conventions and de-facto standards when possible.

 You _are supposed_ to adjust the contents and suggestions to suit your project needs.

-## Project background

-The project originated at Digg, when Digg needed a practical companion to their [Open Source Guidelines (see references)](#credits-and-references) for releasing Open Source projects.
-The intent was, in particular, to fill a practical role of Appendix B _Software documentation_ in the mentioned guidelines.

-The initial material was created in Digg's internal Open Source Guild, (an informal group of different interests in the organisation) who reveiwed and proposed the base material.

-Seeing it could be of wider usage, we aimed to make it as general we could.
-There were already quite a few variants of these template projects out there, which we used for inspiration.

 ---